Your loan could be just a few steps away!

 Title loan is a short-term secured loan which uses your car or vehicle’s title as collateral.
 The lender places a lien on your car title and has the right to take possession in case you default on the loan.

-You’ll be able to borrow the market value of your vehicle, which can be repaid in either a lump sum or monthly installments depending on the lender’s policies.
+Loan amounts are generally based on a percentage of your vehicle’s value, which can be repaid in either a lump sum or monthly installments depending on the lender’s policies.
 Most lenders allow you to keep using your car while you’re still repaying the loan amount.

 A lot of lenders have moved to accepting applications online, which makes it even easier to apply and get the funds you need.
-At times, the entire approval and documentation process takes just a few minutes and you can receive your loan on the same day.
+At times, the entire approval and documentation process takes just a few minutes and you may receive funds as soon as the same day, depending on lender approval and banking timelines.

 There are platforms and websites that further simplify this process for you—by letting you get pre-approved with multiple lenders in a single loan application.
 Think of it like saving time and effort as compared to applying with each lender individually.